onespacemedia/cms/docs/media-app.md

 A few fields are provided To make it easier to integrate the media module into your project.
 You should generally use these any time you want to reference a File.

 `FileRefField` provides a widget which allows a user to select a file from the media library.
-This is a simple subclass of Django's `ForeignKey` that uses Django's `ForeignKeyRawIdWidget` - if you're anything like us, your media libraries can get large enough to make dropdowns unusable).
+This is a simple subclass of Django's `ForeignKey` that uses Django's `ForeignKeyRawIdWidget` - if you're anything like us, your media libraries can get large enough to make dropdowns unusable.

 `ImageRefField` has the same functionality as `FileRefField()`, but files are filtered to only show images.
 This will also display a small preview of the image in the widget in the admin.